Machine Relations

 A practical framework for finding the buyer queries, entity signals, and source gaps that keep brands out of AI-generated answers.

-That gap is usually structural.
-AI systems do not reward the same thing they reward in classic SEO.
-They retrieve, compare, compress, and cite.
+That gap is almost always structural.
+AI systems retrieve, compare, compress, and cite.
+They do not reward the same signals as classic SEO.
 If your evidence is weak, your entity is fuzzy, or your authority lives only on your own site, the model has nothing durable to grab.
+This framework — used inside Machine Relations — maps exactly where the gaps are and how to close them.

 An AI citation gap is the distance between the queries you should appear for and the queries AI engines actually associate with your brand.
 In practice, that means your company may rank on Google, publish heavily, and still get skipped when a buyer asks an answer engine who to trust.